-If you’ve ever walked over your carpet, looked at it, and wondered why it still looks dull, why it still smells funny, even after you vacuum it regularly… well, you’re not alone.
-Vacuuming regularly only gets rid of the stuff on the surface of the carpet.
-Everything else?
-Well, that’s staying right where it is.
+If you have ever walked over your carpet and wondered why it still looks dull or smells funny, even after regular vacuuming, you are not alone.
+Vacuuming only removes what sits on the surface.
+The deeper dirt stays where it is.

-In this article, we’ll take you through exactly what steam cleaning is, why it’s so effective, and how you can determine whether it’s the right solution for your home.
+In this article, we take you through what steam cleaning is, why it is effective, and how to decide whether it is the right solution for your home.

 Steam carpet cleaning, also known as hot water extraction, is the most popular method of carpet cleaning carried out by professionals in homes in New Zealand.
 The method does not, in fact, use steam at all.
 It involves forcing hot water at 90-100°C deep into your carpet fibres using high pressure, and then immediately removing it all, as well as all the dirt, bacteria, and other impurities inside.